JimTools/jwt-auth/docs/options.rst

 :Default: ``none``

-Sometimes it's useful to modify the request to the next handler for example adding user infomation into the request for csutomer authorization handing.
+Sometimes it's useful to modify the request to the next handler for example adding user information into the request for customer authorization handing.
-This must be an instanc of ``BeforeHandlerInterface``
+This must be an instance of ``BeforeHandlerInterface``

 .. code-block:: php

-  class MyBeforeHandler impliments BeforeHandlerInterface {
+  class MyBeforeHandler implements BeforeHandlerInterface {
     /**
      * @param array{decoded: array<string, mixed>, token: string} $arguments
      */
     public function __invoke(ServerRequestInterface $request, array $arguments): ServerRequestInterface {
-      // adds the unparsd token to the requeest return $request->withAttribute('raw', $arguments['token'])
+      // adds the unparsed token to the request return $request->withAttribute('raw', $arguments['token'])
     }
   }